 Major League Baseball commissioner Rob Manfred has made a series of changes to baseball over the past few years, some of which have had a positive impact on the sport and others which have been less pleasing to MLB fans.
+Manfred's decision to cancel games following failed negotiations between MLB ownership and the MLBPA has fans and pundits in a rage, further cementing his reputation as a commissioner who exists to serve his billionaire bosses.

 Love him or hate him, Manfred is the man in charge, and he's being paid like it, too.
 So, just how much money does the commissioner of Major League Baseball make?
 Let's just say it pays to be the man in charge.